IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

 ### Submission

+**Testing locally**: create a class `Search` in `src/Search.java`, which contains the search algorithms to test.
+Create your test oracles as methods of `test/StudentTest.java`.

 Submit your test file named `StudentTest.java`.
 The file should contain `public class StudentTest`.
 The class contains a member function `public void test()` (marked with `@Test`) which serves as the main entrance.